emilyb7/FAC-devops-workshop/README.md

   run: npm run lint
 ```

-This is surprisingly simple.
-We don't even need to tell GitHub actions that we're using node or npm (although I've specified a node version just to make sure the tests on CI are consistent with my local environment).
+### Step 4: Commit and test your Github action

-### Test your Github action
+You won't know your action works until you've seen it fail!

-You won't know youre action works until you've seen it fail!
+Use my example and the documentation [here](https://docs.github.com/en/actions/quickstart) to create an action that runs ESLint over your JavaScript files.

 Break something in your `test.js` file, commit with `--no-verify` and wait for your action to run on GitHub (you just need to go to the actions tab)